DavidWells/analytics/site/main/source/lifecycle.md

 description: Using lifecycle events to add custom functionality
 ---

-The `analytics` is library is driven by a series of **lifecycle events**.
-These events allow developers to extend & customize the library to fit any kind of tracking requirements.
+The `analytics` library is driven by a series of **lifecycle events**.
+These events allow developers to extend & customize the library to fit any tracking requirements.

 Events can be hooked into by [listeners](https://getanalytics.io/using-listeners/) in your app code or by [plugins](https://getanalytics.io/plugins/) included at library [initialization](https://getanalytics.io/api/#configuration).